 - 12 slices bacon, crisply cooked and crumbled

-- 1 package (10 ounces) frozen green peas, thawed
+- 1 10 oz package frozen peas, thawed

 - In a large salad bowl, add the greens.

 - Layer the radishes, onions, celery, bacon, and peas on top

-- Spread mayonnaise over peas, covering top completely and sealing to edge of bowl.
+- Spread mayonnaise over peas, covering top completely and sealing to edge of the bowl.